 Rafael Nadal may not have OCD, but he is superstitious

-Throughout the 2022 French Open, a number of people on social media have commented on Rafael Nadal’s apparent OCD.
+Throughout Wimbledon, a number of people on social media have commented on Rafael Nadal’s apparent OCD.

-‘Nadal’s pre-serve OCD tics are quite a sight to behold’, one person wrote during his match vs Djokovic.
+‘Nadal’s pre-serve OCD tics are quite a sight to behold’, one person wrote.

 Indeed, the tennis superstar does have a number of on-court habits which help him focus during games.
 However, despite the claims, Nadal has never confirmed or denied whether he has OCD or not.